wp-plugins/hellomodi-social-discount-plugin/readme.txt

 = 1.0 =
 * Added functionality to write a Facebook status at checkout for the WP e-Commerce plugin

+= 1.1 =
+* Added functionality to write a Facebook status at checkout for the WooCommerce plugin

+= 1.2 =
+* Fixed double click issue with Facebook login button

 == Arbitrary section ==